devbinu/Optimized-EWMA/README.md

 **Other Existing Methods**
 In this folder, existing methods of time series forecasting such as Double Smooting, Holt-Winter Additive & Holt-Winter Multiplicative are compared with EWMA best metaheuristic technique.

+Efficient Algorithm to Find Optimum Window Size for Time Series Forecasting

+ Using Particle Swarm Optimization, an algorithm was found to efficiently pre-process a time series and accurately predict both the window size and weights for moving average techniques such as SMA, WMA and EWMA.
+Using these parameters, the future values of the time series were predicted.
+Through experimental results, this algorithm was proved to be much more efficient than the ones currently in use, such as the Straightforward Method, Gravitational Search Algorithm and Genetic Algorithm.